StateSmith/StateSmith-examples/embedded-solar-1/tutorial.md

 ![](docs/ss-pre.png)

 We want these to go up and down.
 We can do this one or two ways.
-We can tell PlantUML to use a longer arrow `-->` like below and let it figure it out.
+We can tell PlantUML to use vertical arrows `-->` like below and let it figure it out.

 ```plantuml
 SOLAR_STATS_1 --> SOLAR_STATS_2: DOWN